Join Waitlist We will inform you when the product arrives in stock. Please leave your valid email address below.

 Supplies & Ingredients Needed to Make Calendula Salve

-- Optional: essential oils of choice.
+• Optional: essential oils of choice.
 Calendula has a mild earthy smell, but it is not extremely aromatic or floral on its own.
-Therefore, I like to add a few drops of certified organic lavender oil to my calendula salve for added soothing aromatherapy.
-Tea tree, peppermint, rosemary, lemon, or eucalyptus are also great choices!
-You only need a few drops of essential oils, as a little goes a long way!
+Therefore, I like to add a few drops of certified organic lavender essential oil to my calendula salve for added soothing aromatherapy.
+Tea tree, chamomile, peppermint, rosemary, or eucalyptus essential oils are also great choices for calendula salve!
+You only need a few drops of essential oils, as a little goes a long way.

 Makes: Just over 1 cup of finished salve (about 10 ounces).

 Feel free to scale up or down as needed, depending on how much calendula oil you have.
 The general rule of thumb for salve is to use about 1 part of beeswax and butter to approximately 4-7 parts oil.
-A higher beeswax-to-oil ratio will result in a more firm salve, while going lighter on the beeswax will create a softer salve.
+A higher beeswax-to-oil ratio will result in a more firm salve, while going lighter on the beeswax will create a softer salve or balm.

 Are you ready?
 Because this is ridiculously easy.